CoenMeintjes/PropScout/README.md

 ### Script 2 | `extract_prop_specs.py`

+This script, `extract_prop_specs.py`, extracts property specifications from HTML content stored in the SQLite database and stores them in a JSON format in the database itself.
+It also maintains an updated `all_properties.json` file with the complete list of properties' JSON data.

 1. Make sure you have the necessary dependencies installed.
 You can install them by running the following command:

    ```python